-We admit that our experiments were not designed to address all of these questions, and the current paper indeed opens up many more research questions than it answers.
+The current experiments were admittedly not designed to address all of these questions, and the current paper indeed opens up many more research questions than it answers.
 However, it is not realistic to address all of these questions in one paper-we hope that more perception experiments will be conducted to address these issues.
-Nevertheless we hope to have offered one substantial step bearing on the issue of the perceptibility differences of place contrasts in nasals and oral stops, and its possible implication for phonological patterns of place assimilation.
+Nevertheless, we hope to have offered one substantial step bearing on the issue of the perceptibility differences of place contrasts in nasals and oral stops, and its possible implication for phonological patterns of place assimilation.
 At the very least, the current experiments have shown that the prediction made by Jun (1995; 2004) can be confirmed in some experimental settings.